catsec/scrambler/README.md

-Here’s a `README.md` file for your project:

-I attempted to create a `README.md` file for your project in a dedicated editor, but unfortunately, the process failed due to an unexpected issue.
-Here's the suggested content for your `README.md` file:

----

 # Catsec Wallet Word Scrambler

 Catsec Wallet Word Scrambler is a Rust-based tool designed to securely scramble wallet backup words using a password of your choice.
 It provides a way to enhance the security of your wallet by obfuscating your recovery words.
 The program supports scrambling and recovery workflows.